 When the seed germinates, It is better to add water on the bottom tray when the seedling is visible.
 The roots will be trained to go down to get water and this will make for a stronger seedling.

 Watch this YouTube to learn another step you can take to get your seedling strong once it start growing!
 CLICK HERE!

-It is such an easy and fun process to watch what you know will be providing food and flowers for your family to enjoy.
-This food will be like no other, with taste that you could never imagine.
-You will be saving your own seeds soon.
+It is such a great way and fun process to watch what you know will be providing food and flowers for your family to enjoy.
+This food will be like no other, with a taste that you could never imagine.
+You will be saving your own seed soon.